 Dorsey also spends half of each day at Twitter and the other half at Square.
 “On days beginning with T, I start at Twitter in the morning, then go to Square in the afternoon,” he said.

 Now, this schedule won’t necessarily work for everyone.
-But it’s a great example of how people can use weekly scheduling to organize their calendar and make their work weeks more manageable.
+But it’s a great example of how people can use weekly scheduling to organize their calendars and make their workweeks more manageable.

 That’s why we’re providing a how-to guide for planning your weekly schedule—including tips for starting, strategizing, and maintaining your new calendar.